corporate-rfc/CRFC2/README.md

 ## Acknowledgments

-This model is not novel to this document.
+The described model is not novel to this document.
 However, the author no longer recalls the original source of this model.

 ## Author's Address